 Crochet squares (or granny squares as I know them) is a quick and easy way to bust that yarn stash and perhaps make room for more fiber!
 So what do with those squares once you get going on breaking up that stash?
 Here are a few suggestions of places looking for donations of granny squares.
 Be sure to follow their instructions for square sizing as that will matter when being put together!
 Crochet is easy and squares are a great place to start but size does matter!

 (SIBOL) provides blankets to Alzheimer's patients around the world.
 What a worthy endeavor to bring a small bit of comfort to those who struggle with day to day things.
 We all like to feel warm and cozy no matter the circumstances.
 How about some fun fiber for this such as the Firecracker Recycled Resolution Silk Yarn to bring that cozy feeling with fun, bright colors?

 They accept yarn, squares and completed blankets for wounded soldiers and this can be both at home or abroad.
 So whether you crochet squares or not, yarn is certainly a welcome option to donate to this organization.

 I participate in a local project to be sure kids have warm hats to get them through the cold winter weather here in New England.
 I may make one hat or I may make several but just one hat can warm one head and that makes a difference!
 Grab some darn good fiber and see what you can do for your community.

-10. Donate yarn!Not sure if you have the time or commitment to make things for others?
+11. Donate yarn!Not sure if you have the time or commitment to make things for others?
 You can still pay it forward by donating your fiber to schools, nursing homes, and libraries.
 Craftsy.com has some great suggestions on how and why to donate your excess stash.
 And if you get rid of some fibers, you know you can now buy more yarns!

 Yes, we love making the world a better place, whether it's with providing work for over 600 women globally, offering recycled fibers to our customers, or donating yarns to our local senior facility.
 Our promise is to start at love and we encourage you to do the same.
 Craft for joy and to help make the world a better place.
 Let us know where you donate your hand made crafts!